korzan1907/fs-collector/README.md

 --
 ### Student and Instuctor tabs and menus

-The following section provides brief descriptions an images of the instructor and student tabs and menus options.
+The following section provides brief descriptions an images of the student and instructor tabs and menu options.

 --
 ##### Student tabs